SenseNet/sn-resources/docs/gitflow/gitflow.md

 - Do some testing (run unit and e2e tests)
   - unit tests will run on github automatically -> you should only check the results
   - e2e tests can be run on github and locally as well (on github start the AdminUI end-to-end tests workflow, locally you should run tests on https://e2e-service.test.sensenet.com repository)
-- Audit the netlify build with [Lighthouse](https://developers.google.com/web/tools/lighthouse#devtools), check for regressions, compare it with previous result
+- Audit the netlify build with [Lighthouse](https://developers.google.com/web/tools/lighthouse#devtools), check for regressions, compare it with previous results
   - lighthouse report should be run on the generated netlify url with https://dev.demo.sensenet.com repository.
 The recommended browser is chrome, it should be run in incognito window.
 In the settings you should also turn off the clear storage option.
 Please attach the result to the description of the release PR.
 - Check [relativeCI](https://app.relative-ci.com/projects/SpRCK0ViJsBVzSUtpFtk) for bundle size changes, compare it with the previous.
 Please attach the result to the description of the release PR.
 - Fix showstopper bugs in _release_ branch